Blockstream/greenlight/docs/src/getting-started/index.md

 to it.
 The Scheduler tracks which nodes are running where, and starts them if they aren't running yet.
 You can think of it as just a mechanism to register new nodes and look up where they are running.

-## Certificate

-You will need a secret certificate to register nodes on the Greenlight service.
-Create an account on the [Greenlight Developer Console][gdc], download the zip file and follow the [instructions][cert] on how to use it in your application.

 <!-- Chose a language -->